ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/README.md

 ## Related projects

-[mbed-littlefs](https://github.com/armmbed/mbed-littlefs) - The easiest way to
-get started with littlefs is to jump into [Mbed](https://os.mbed.com/), which already has block device drivers for most forms of embedded storage.
-The mbed-littlefs provides the Mbed wrapper for littlefs.

 [littlefs-fuse](https://github.com/geky/littlefs-fuse) - A [FUSE](https://github.com/libfuse/libfuse)
 wrapper for littlefs.
 The project allows you to mount littlefs directly in a Linux machine.
 Can be useful for debugging littlefs if you have an SD card